denebu/discord-chat-cleaner/README.md

 will do delete each message after modify it to random string (`bm5 .s kd34tlnqPIo`, say), sleeping 200ms.

-I recommend to use `--default-sleep` flag to avoid rate limits. `0.2` or greater is sufficient for me.
+I recommend to use `--default-sleep` flag to avoid frequent rate limits. `0.2` or greater is sufficient for me.

 You can see help via `python3 discord-chat-cleaner.py --help`.